John Prine: 1970s

 His subsequent albums from the 1970s include Sweet Revenge (1973), containing such fan favorites as "Dear Abby", "Grandpa Was a Carpenter", and "Christmas in Prison", and Common Sense (1975), with "Come Back to Us Barbara Lewis Hare Krishna Beauregard".
-The latter album was Prine's first to chart on the U.S.

-Top 100 by Billboard and reflected his growing commercial success.
+The latter album was Prine's first to chart on the U.S. Top 100 by Billboard and reflected his growing commercial success.
 It was produced by Steve Cropper.
-Bruised Orange from 1978 is a Steve Goodman–produced album that gave listeners songs such as "That's The Way That The World Goes 'Round", "Sabu Visits the Twin Cities Alone", "Fish and Whistle", and the title track.
+Bruised Orange (1978) is a Steve Goodman–produced album that gave listeners songs such as "That's The Way That The World Goes 'Round", "Sabu Visits the Twin Cities Alone", "Fish and Whistle", and the title track.

 In 1974, singer David Allan Coe achieved considerable success on the country charts with "You Never Even Called Me by My Name", co-written by Prine and Goodman.
-The song good-naturedly spoofs stereotypical country music lyrics to create what it self-describes as "the perfect country and western song".
+The song good-naturedly spoofs stereotypical country music lyrics to create what it calls "the perfect country and western song".
 Prine refused to take a songwriter's credit (stating he was too drunk when the song was written to remember what he had contributed) and Goodman received sole credit.
 Goodman bought Prine a jukebox as a gift from his publishing royalties.

 In 1975, Prine toured the U.S. and Canada with a full band featuring guitarist Arlen Roth.

-The 1979 album Pink Cadillac features two songs produced by Sun Records founder Sam Phillips, who by this time rarely did any studio work.
+Pink Cadillac (1979) features two songs produced by Sun Records founder Sam Phillips, who by this time rarely did any studio work.
 The song "Saigon" is about a Vietnam veteran traumatized by the war ("The static in my attic's gettin' ready to blow").
 During the recording, one of the guitar amplifiers blew up (which is evident on the album).
 The other song Phillips produced is "How Lucky", about Prine's hometown.

 1980s

 In 1981, rejecting the established model of the recording industry, which Prine felt exploited singers and songwriters, he co-founded the independent record label Oh Boy Records in Nashville, Tennessee.
 His fans, supporting the project, sent him enough money to cover the costs, in advance, of his next album.
 Prine continued writing and recording albums throughout the 1980s.
-His songs continued to be covered by other artists; the country supergroup The Highwaymen recorded "The 20th Century Is Almost Over", which had been written by Prine and Goodman.
+His songs continued to be covered by other artists; the country supergroup The Highwaymen recorded "The 20th Century Is Almost Over", written by Prine and Goodman.
 Steve Goodman died of leukemia in 1984 and Prine contributed four tracks to A Tribute to Steve Goodman, including a cover version of Goodman's "My Old Man".